Home

 You can create some very interesting effects by combining leafy plants or vine bushes with silk flowers, rather than just adding sprigs of foliage here and there.

-When using silk plants or bushes in a floral design, I find that it is best to insert the plant first.
+When using artificial plants or bushes in a floral design, I find that it is best to insert the plant first.
 Roughly position the leaves where you want them, then work the flowers in around the plant stem and leaves.

 When using single vine shoots or foliage stems, it's easier to make the silk flower arrangement first.
 Then position the greenery to camouflage as you like.

-tropical plants For a lush tropical effect, try combining several silk tropical plant varieties with leaves of different shapes, sizes and colors.
 Flowers are optional, but some tropical plants do have blossoms.
-Silk plant arrangements like these can really dress up an entryway or corner spot.
+Artificial plant arrangements like these can really dress up an entryway or corner spot.

 Experiment, and have fun creating your own tropical paradise with silk plants, artificial foliage and greenery!